jkamenik/orig-blog/source/_posts/2014-02-28-ronin-avery-kamenik.markdown

 The hardest part is getting Mel relaxed after the contractions, but they are coming every few seconds.
 After many contractions we relent and agree on the epidural if she promises to take a nap so that when it is time to push she is ready.

-(As an aside, she probably could have gone a lot further without the med, but with so little sleep we were risking another C-Section if she was too tired to push)
+(As an aside, she probably could have gone a lot further without the meds, but with so little sleep we were risking another C-Section if she was too tired to push)

 **12:30am** The epidural is put in, which is difficult because you have to remain still and relaxed.
 Pretty much impossible when you are contracting, so the Dr has to work between contractions.